Classroom Management Plan

 Younger grades: behaviour colour chart system.

-Older students: verbal warning progression system.
+Older students: verbal warning progression system/ behaviour chart

 Warning progression:

-First reminder
+1. First reminder

-Discussion check-in
+2. Discussion check-in

-Intervention or private conference
+3. Intervention or private conference

-2. Classroom Procedures
+Classroom Procedures

 Entering Classroom